i1470s/Profile/README.md

 <h3 align="center">Im a developer exploring the world of code more and more everyday.</h3>

 > Issue?
-Contant me below and ill be sure to get back to you.
+Contact me below and ill be sure to get back to you.

 > contact@ivry.tk - Work or
 > brayden@ivry.tk - Personal